-With its historic downtown, array of unique events, lively cultural and arts scene, renowned healthful mineral springs, 80 year long tradition of Olympians, and year round recreational opportunities, Steamboat welcomes you during the winter.
+With its historic downtown, array of unique events, lively cultural and arts scene, renowned healthful mineral springs, an 80-year long tradition of Olympians, and year-round recreational opportunities, Steamboat welcomes you during the winter.
 Our community is popular with skiers and snowshoeing enthusiasts alike.

 Popular Steamboat Springs Snowshoeing Trails

 Snowshoeing is most exhilarating in beautiful surroundings.
 Steamboat boasts an abundance of these scenic places to walk and enjoy.
 They start with open flats and extend to higher altitude vantage points that provide breathtaking 360 degree views.
 The scenery includes frozen waterfalls, tall mountains, canyons, and more.
 The most convenient part is that it only take a few minutes to get from the historic downtown of Steamboat Springs to many of these snowshoe trails and hikes.
 Here are the best eight trails to explore by snowshoe.